GranitePlayground/Hello-World/README.md

 # Hello-World

-This is just grain of sand in my goel or learning to code and learning about the IOT Here we go.  remember 'Don't Panic'
+This is just grain of sand in my goal of learning to code and about the IOT Here we go.  remember 'Don't Panic'